Google Downranks 65,000 Torrent Sites At The Urging Of The Entertainment Industry

 Per Wired, a router malware outbreak that’s been dubbed VPNFilter has infected more than 500,000 routers worldwide.
 These attacks have likely come from a wide variety of sources, including infected torrent files.
 Some experts worry that Google’s downranking methods are going to make the problem much worse.

 TorrentFreak reported that Google has received complaints about more than 1.8 million torrenting sites.
-By downranking only 65,000 of them, Google has left the door wide open for 96 percent of these websites to keep easily connecting with Internet users.
+By downranking only 65,000 of them, Google has left the door wide open for 96 percent of these websites to keep easily connecting with internet users.
 Not only does this keep illegal torrenting alive and well but it also puts routers worldwide at risk of being infected by VPNFilter or the next malware scam.

 Even with these risks, disreputable torrenting sites continue to pop up daily in all forms of the entertainment world.
 Google Sites is actually currently hosting some of the torrenting sites that are run specifically to share pirated copies of eBooks.
 Although this violates the Google Sites Terms of Service, the sheer number of these sites makes it difficult for the search engine giant to take corrective steps in every instance.